verbb/formie/docs/guides/migrations-upgrades/major-upgrade-real-project-checklist.md

 - Verify submission export via **Formie → Reports** (the **Export** button no longer appears on the submissions index — see [Reports and submission export](/get-started/upgrading-from-v3#reports-and-submission-export))
 - Grant **Access reports** and **Export submissions** (or **Manage reports**) to user groups that exported from the submissions index in Formie 3

-## Phase 4 — Template and front-end
+## Phase 4 — Template and Front-End

 Run the full [template compatibility audit](/guides/migrations-upgrades/template-compatibility-audit-after-upgrade).
 Minimum checks: